 From Balintawak, EDSA moves southeast across Quezon City, traversing the San Juan River.
 After the tributary is the intersection between EDSA, Roosevelt and Congressional avenues.
 The 2.9 kilometer Roosevelt Avenue is named after the US President Franklin Delano Roosevelt (1882-1945), and goes southwest towards Quezon Avenue.
 Major cultural landmarks along Roosevelt Avenue are the Missionary Sisters of the Lord’s Table(est. 1984 byMensa Domini Sisters, who were founded in 1962 in Antique), the Christian Gospel Center, and the Iglesia ni Cristo Lokal ng San Francisco(est. 1937), with its present temple completed in 1965 by Arch.
 Carlos Antonio Santos-Viola (1912-1994).
 The 6 kilometer Congressional Avenue goes northeastward to connect to the Commonwealth Avenue, which is the main road leading towards the Batasang Pambansa Complex that is the seat of the Philippine Congress.
 The major cultural institutions along Congressional Avenue are the Parish of Our Lady of Consolation in Mira-Nila Homes(est. 1987), the San Nicolas de Tolentino in the Congressional Subdivision (est. 1975), the Our Lady of Perpetual Help Parish Church along Jersey St. (est. 1966), and the Santo Niño Parish Shrine in Barangay Bago-Bantay (est. 1957).

-At the intersection of EDSA and North Avenue is the SM City North EDSA, which opened in 1985.
+At the intersection of EDSA and North Avenue is the SM City North EDSA, which was designed and completed by Arch.
+William Vargas Coscolluela (born 1933) in 1985.
 Starting with a 120,000 square meter lot, the SM North EDSA is the first of the “Supermalls” of the Shoe Mart chain of malls that occupy huge blocks of land, and hold hundreds of business establishments inside.
 Since then, the SM North EDSA has expanded its land area to 161,000 square meters by opening the Interior Zone (including the Car Park Plaza) in 1988, the SM City Annex in 1989, the SM City Annex expansions in 2008, The Block in 2006, the SM City Sky Garden in 2009, the SM CITY Northlink in 2018, the SM City North Tower sin 2018, the SM Cyber West Avenue in 2017, and the SM Grass Residences in 2018.
 In 2007,Ayala Land, the rival of SM Prime Holdings, opened the TriNoma Mall (abbreviated from “Triangle North of Manila”) across south lane of North Avenue and EDSA, and creating the Mindanao Avenue Extension.

 Running between the SM North EDSA City Center and the SM City Annex is Misamis Street.
 This road is the home of several projects of Pres.
 Ferdinand Marcos Sr. and First Lady Imelda Romualdez Marcos (born 1929).
 The first is the Reception and Study Center for Youth and Children (RSCC), which was opened in 1967 as a temporary home for abandoned children, between the ages 0 and 6 years.
 Behind the Reception Area is the Bagong Lipunan Pag-asa Condominium, which was part of the government’s 1970s residential projects for low-and-middle-income families called Bagong Lipunan Improvement of Sites and Services (BLISS).
 Behind the BLISS is the Ginintuang Paligid, which was originally called the Golden Acres Home for the Aged.
 Opened in 1969, the Ginintuang Paligid is a home for abandoned and neglected senior citizens, and it is under the authority of the Department of Social Welfare and Development, just as the RSCC.